xXElGenio0203Xx/eugenio-macias.github.io/index.md

         <h2>About me</h2>
         <div class="text-bg">
           <p>
             I’m an international student at Brown University.
-I like to focus on the intersection of
+Currently in my senior year, I like to focus on the intersection of
             <strong>probability</strong>, <strong>mathematical statistics</strong>, and <strong>differential equations</strong>
             with <strong>machine learning and uncertainty quantification</strong>.
 I am interested in <em>measure-theoretic</em> analysis foundations with
             <em>numerical methods</em> and <em>algorithm design</em> to build data-driven models.
 I’m currently writing a thesis on
             <strong>Galerkin/Solobev weak-form PDE discovery for collective stochastic dynamics</strong>—developing sparse-regression (WSINDy) and
-            equation-free reduced order modelinh approaches that recover governing laws from high-dimensional, Gaussian-noisy trajectories—methods directly applicable to modeling <strong>dynamical systems & complex markets.</strong>.
+            equation-free reduced order modeling approaches that recover governing laws from high-dimensional, Gaussian-noisy trajectories—methods directly applicable to modeling <strong>dynamical systems & complex markets.</strong>.
             Outside of math, I love <strong>♟ chess</strong>, <strong>🎸 classical guitar</strong>, <strong>✈️ traveling</strong>, and trying all kind of new food—
             I’ve visited <strong>32 countries </strong>, starting from my IB at <strong>UWC Mostar in Bosnia and Herzegovina</strong>.